messman/ts-webpack-builder/ts-webpack-builder/README.md

 To use in a project, you can install (dev) or use `npm link`:
 - In the root of this downloaded source, run `npm link`.
 That installs this package in the npm global space for this machine.
-- In the project you want to use, run `npm link ts-webpack-builder`.
+- In the project you want to use, run `npm link @messman/ts-webpack-builder`.
 That finds the global installation and binds it into that project.
 Note, the `ts-webpack-builder` won't show up in the `package.json` dependencies.
 That's just not how `npm link` works.
 But it will show up in `node_modules` (symlink).

-Once this tool is added to the consuming project, you can either create a script in that project to call into this tool (like a `runner.ts`) or you can use the CLI.
+Once this tool is added to the consuming project, you can either create a script in that project to call into this tool (like a `runner.js`) or you can use the CLI.
 See the `test` folder for more information on both.
 The CLI should be improved in the future to be more customizable / have better shortcuts.

 In your package.json, to create a usable library: